nifty-knight/Sunrise-Alarm-Clock-2025/README.md

 - This code is still being updated and improved, check back for better and more robust versions of the program!

 ## Features to add
+- Add unit testing framework
 - Add interruptibility to all reads/displays, right now only some of them are interruptible
-- Include a function to prevent the user from setting an alarm less than fadetime mins (currently 20 mins) from now
+- Include a function to prevent the user from setting an alarm less than fadetime mins from now
+- Edit program to use getFadeStartTime() instead of setFadeStartTime() - all tests for program first - this is refactoring
 - Check that all functions to do with milliseconds and longs are subtraction - no addition to prevent rollover errors
-- Add unit testing framework
 - Add function so that looking at menus doesn't affect the light turning on or not
 - Modify setHour() and setMin() functions to reduce coupling of cursor variable with magic number
 - Add fun messages to print to lcd using displayTime